 List of Pharmacopoeia

 Its INN system symbol is USP.
-The USP is issued in a combined with the National Formulary as the USP-NF.
+The USP is issued in a combination with the National Formulary as the USP-NF.
 The USP is an official compendium for drugs marketed in the U.S. and annually published by the United States Pharmacopeial Convention.
 To avoid probable charges of adulteration and misbranding, a drug product in the U.S.A market must conform to the standards in USP–NF.

 On 15th December 1820, the first edition of United States Pharmacopeia was published in both English and Latin.
 It was published annually since 2002.
-First National Formulary of the U.S. appeared in 1888.
+The First National Formulary of the U.S. appeared in 1888.
 In 1992, the electronic version of USP-NF on floppy disks was introduced.
 USP has laboratories in India, Brazil, China, and the United States.